AllenInstitute/bmtk/docs/examples/simulator/bionet/README.md

 ```
 #### NEURON

-Additionally, BioNet requires [NEURON 7.4] (http://www.neuron.yale.edu/neuron/download/) simulator or later.
+Additionally, BioNet requires [NEURON](http://www.neuron.yale.edu/neuron/download/) simulator (version 7.4.rel-1370 or or later).
 Detailed installation instructions may be found in the Appendix in Hines et al. Frontiers of Neuroinformatics, 2009.

-Since BioNet does not require NEURON's GUI functionality, one may install NEURON without GUI support (i.e., without having to install InterViews).
-For convenience we provide installation instructions of NEURON on Linux platform without InterViews below:
+Since BioNet does not require NEURON's GUI functionality, one may install NEURON without GUI support (i.e., without needing to install InterViews).
+For convenience we provide the installation instructions of NEURON on Linux platform without InterViews below:

-create an neuron directory:
+create a `neuron` directory:

 ```bash
 $ mkdir neuron